Young Black and Latino voters seen as key in turning back midterm ‘red wave’ - NewsBreak

 LCLAA is a nonprofit, nonpartisan Latino organization affiliated with the AFL-CIO labor organization and the Change to Win labor federation.

-“It’s imperative to note the Latino vote must not be taken lightly and that investment into engagement of this group is a must, and it cannot be an afterthought,” she said

-The post Young Black and Latino voters seen as key in turning back midterm ‘red wave’ appeared first on Missouri Independent .
+The post Young Black and Latino voters seen as key in turning back midterm ‘red wave’ appeared first on Michigan Advance .